Snowflake-Labs/terraform-provider-snowflake/docs/resources/function.md

 - `name` (String) Specifies the identifier for the function; does not have to be unique for the schema in which the function is created.
 Don't use the | character.
 - `return_type` (String) The return type of the function
 - `schema` (String) The schema in which to create the function.
 Don't use the | character.
-- `statement` (String) Specifies the javascript / java / sql / python code used to create the function.
+- `statement` (String) Specifies the javascript / java / scala / sql / python code used to create the function.

 ### Optional